wp-plugins/hyper-cache/readme.txt

 * Autoclean to controls the cache used disk space
 * CDN support (experimental)
 * Other special options
+* Response header signature to check the working status

 More can be read on the [Hyper Cache official page](http://www.satollo.net/plugins/hyper-cache).